Podolskigutten/lab-stereo-py/README.md

 # python lab_pose_stereo.py
 ```

-:constructin: If for some reason things doesn't work,
+:construction: If for some reason things doesn't work,
 - try to run the script `./install_librealsense.bash`
 - try to disconnect the camera and reconnect it
 - `sudo reboot` the Jetson